iiasa/message_ix/doc/install-adv.rst

 The way of doing so depends on whether you chose:

 - :program:`pip` —then the steps further depend on which virtual environment tool you choose.
-  This guide uses the first-party :mod:`venv` and third-party `virtualenv <https://virtualenv.pypa.io/en/latest/user_guide.html#quick-start>`_; for others, see their documentation.
+  This guide gives examples for the first-party :mod:`venv` and third-party `virtualenv <https://virtualenv.pypa.io/en/latest/user_guide.html#quick-start>`_; for others, see their documentation.
 - :program:`conda` —this program handles *both* virtual environment *and* package management.

 See the respective sections below.